 Color, pattern, texture — or art!
-They are all fantastic ways to create an accent wall in your living space, whether it’s a living room, dining room or bedroom.
-Any space can have an accent wall because an it does not have to be huge or expansive.
-Similar to a feature wall, which is usually larger or more open, an accent wall can be small.
+These are all fantastic ways to create an accent wall in your living space, whether it’s a living room, dining room or bedroom.
+Any space can have an accent wall because it does not have to be huge or expansive.
+Similar to a feature wall, which is usually larger or more open, an accent wall can be small or even in a confined area.
 The main characteristic is that its design differs from the other three.
-And, while most people paint the accent wall a different color and leave it at that, you can add more personality by using art to distinguish your feature wall.

 Displaying a colorful piece of art is a bold and immediate method for jazzing up a feature wall, whether it is painted a different color or not.
 Works that are monochrome or that include many colors, like this one by Speedy Graphito are lively and eye-catching.
 Graphito — also known as Olivier Rizzo — lives and works in Paris.
 He is also a pioneer of the French Street Art movement and often incorporates images from of popular culture, such as Tweety Bird, in his works.